Skip to main content Skip to navigation

 Summing up...

-• Get familar with your font-size settings in various browsers, operating systems or devices.
+• Get familar with the text-size settings in various browsers, operating systems or devices.
 Play with the settings and see how it break some sites.
 Hopefully this will help you appreciate the importance of choosing responsive units!

-• Test your solutions like this, resizing the viewport and using browser emulation with an enlarged font-size.
+• Test your solutions like this, resizing the viewport and using browser emulation with an enlarged default text size.
 Refactor where necessary!

 • Font-size?
 Use rem